 We have divided up the website by Florida county.
 We currently have the counties that are featured on tabs on the top of the screen.
 Other reefs in other counties are being added all the time so please check back if you do not see your county listed.
 The location of counties in southern Florida are shown below:

 What are Detailed Nautical Reef Charts

 The picture on the left below shows the lack of detail of a standard NOAA chart.
-You can see that the reef is shown only as a small light blue square area and labled as a Fish Haven with a minimum allowed depth.
+You can see that the reef is shown only as a small light blue half circle and labled as a Fish Haven with a minimum allowed depth.
 It does not show any detail as to the location of structure, which is imperative for fishing and diving.
 So we scanned the bottom of reef areas with sonar for many hours and then processed the data to produce our Detailed Nautical Reef Charts.
-(Seen on the right).
+(Example seen on the right).
 Now you know exactly were to go fishing or diving, no hunting around looking on your depth sounder.
 Move around and check out all the structures in the area not just one or two waypoints you got from a friend.
 See your boat positioned right on the charts in real time as you move around and anchor up.